DBHammer/Pisco/readme.md

 # Pisco

-Pisco is a transactional bug reduction framework designed to automatically simplify database anomalies.
+Pisco is an isolation bug case reduction and deduplication framework designed to automatically simplify database anomalies.
 It takes a complex, recorded bug case and generates a minimal and stable bug case, making it easier for developers to debug.

 ## Getting Started